Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: In regard to getting an H-1 visa that is needed to return to the U.S., is it possible to get this visa while in the U.S.?
 If not, is it possible to get it from the U.S. consulate in the Bahamas?

 Q: I have an H-1B and want to work for a different employer.
-Can I change jobs then submit the new H-1B papers for the new employer?
+Can I change jobs, then submit the new H-1B papers for the new employer?

 A: All H-1B papers are submitted by the employer.
 The new employer must prepare and submit the papers for the transfer BEFORE you change jobs.
+This is known as an H-1B portability petition under AC21.
+Do not switch jobs without receiving the USCIS receipt for the new employer’s petition.

 Q: I was born in Spain and can buy a Children’s Day Care business for $80,000.
 We would like to buy it and work in it.
 Is there a way to do this?

-A: There are two visas that allow working in the U.S. by investing.
+A: Two visas allow working in the U.S. by investing.
 One requires an investment of at least $500,000.
 The other can be a smaller investment.
 This is a Treaty Investor visa (E-2).
 The U.S. and Spain have a treaty that allows a Spanish investor to buy a U.S. business and then come to the U.S. to manage that business.
 The E-2 visa is for an indefinite time.
-As long as the investment exists, the visa can be extended.
+As long as the investment remains in place, the visa can be extended.
 About 100 countries have treaties with the U.S. that allow their citizens to apply for E-2 investor visas.
+There is no minimum amount for an E-2 investment, but it must be satisfactory to the consul.
+A very small investment is not likely to be approved for a visa.
+The required amount is mostly determined by two questions: Is the investment amount large enough to support the investor and their family?
+And, is the investment significant to the business?
+An investment of $75,000 in a small motel with a total value of $150,000 may be satisfactory, while the same $75,000 may not be enough if invested in a business worth $500,000.
+Financial data regarding the investment, including the source of funds, the business, and expected earnings, must be submitted.
+If approved, E-2 visas are issued to the investor and family.

 Q: I’m in the process of changing my visa from F-1 (student) to H-1B (professional work visa) but it is taking too long, and my permit to work expires in a month.
 My boss told me that if I don’t get my H-1B by the date, I’ll be off the payroll.
 Is there a way I can file for a work extension or do something before I lose my job?